Terrian

 Terrian Bass Woods is an American contemporary Christian music singer and songwriter.
 She is known for her role as a vocalist in TobyMac's band, Diverse City.

 Career

+Terrian was a contestant on the 15th season of American Idol, reaching the latter Hollywood rounds before her elimination.

 Terrian released her debut song, "God With Us", in 2019.
 The music video has since surpassed six million views on YouTube.
 It was followed by "In The Arms", co-written by Terrian and Anthony Skinner, Jon Reddick and songwriter Jess Cates, and was produced by Micah Kuiper and Bryan Fowler.
 She was also featured on TobyMac's remix album The St. Nemele Collab Sessions on the track, "It's You (Tide Electric Remix)" with Matt Maher.
 In addition, Terrian joined Cochren & Co. on the "TobyMac Theatre Tour".

 Her third lead single, "Let Love Lead", was released on February 14, 2020.
 Followed by "You Still Do" on May 15, 2020.

 She released her first EP, Genesis of Terrian, in 2021.

 She released her first album, Give It Time, in 2024.